sophieggee/fkagrace/_posts/2022-07-11-a-short-leash-held-by-god.md

 tags: [documentation,sample]
 image: leash-by-god.JPEG
 ---
-## Far From Ground-Breaking Revelations:
+## Some Far From Ground-Breaking Revelations:

 I feel certain that the worship of a higher power is necessary for optimal progression in this life.
 And because I feel this about the world, I see submissions to deity everywhere I look.